 The state’s economy began to diversify after World War Two with research and financial institutions moving in.
 The Research Triangle Park in the Raleigh area is the largest high tech research park in North America.
 Charlotte is also the second largest banking center, behind only New York City and just ahead of San Francisco.

 North Carolina still retains a strong manufacturing and agricultural base.
 It leads the nation in the production of tobacco, furniture, textiles and sweet potatoes.
 It’s third in hogs and pigs as well as second in turkeys.
 It’s also second in the production of Christmas trees, behind only Oregon.
 There are 850 growers on nearly 40,000 acres producing 4 million trees per year.

 North Carolina consists of mostly flatlands in its eastern half with forested mountains in its western sector.
 Mount Mitchell at 6,684 feet elevation is the highest point east of the Mississippi River.

 At nearly 54,000 square miles, North Carolina ranks 28th among the states in area.
-Its 10.8 million residents makes it the 9th most populous state, slightly behind Georgia and just ahead of Michigan.
-Almost 63 percent of its population is white while about 21 percent is Black and almost 10 percent is Hispanic.
+Its nearly 11 million residents makes it the 9th most populous state, slightly behind Georgia and just ahead of Michigan.
+About 61 percent of its population is listed as white while about 22 percent is Black and 10 percent is Hispanic/Latino.

 The state’s slogan is “First in Flight” and for good reason.